freitass/todo.txt-vim/README.markdown

     cd todo.txt-vim
     cp -R * ~/.vim

+Also make sure your .vimrc contains

+    syntax on
+    filetype plugin on

+You can set the `<localleader>` in your .vimrc file with

+    let maplocalleader="<yourKey>"

 This plugin gives syntax highlighting to [todo.txt](http://todotxt.com/) files.
 It also defines a few mappings, to help with editing these files: